The Serengeti Plain: Fallacies that aren’t fallacies

 How many people want to play that game?
 If you have very little in the bank, you might want to play, because it makes little difference either way.
 But among people who have spent years socking away a nest egg, few would take that chance.

 From an “expected value” perspective, it doesn’t matter whether you play the game or not.
 The expected value is the same—zero1.
 But of course, it does matter whether you play the game, and different types of people will want to or not want to play the game, which proves that it matters.
-And I don’t think there’s anybody on Earth who thinks that characterizing this game as being “zero” is an accurate nor useful characterization.
+And I don’t think there’s anybody on Earth who thinks that characterizing this game as being a “zero” is an accurate or useful characterization.

 1 The definition of “expected value” is the sum of all the outcomes weighted by the probability of each outcome.
-In this case, if your savings is s, the expected value is -s*0.5 + s*0.5 = 0
+In this case, if your savings iss

-Now let’s really mess with the expected value people.
+Now let’s really mess with the expected value acolytes.
 The game is the same, except the probability is 55% that you double your life savings and 45% that you lose everything.
 Does that change whether you want to play the game?

-Very few people would change their mind based on this very minor alteration in the game’s rules.
+Very few people would change their mind based on this minor alteration in the game’s rules.
 Losing all of your life savings at 45% is essentially the same as at 50%, and if it was bad at 50%, it’s still bad.

 But now the expected value of this game is positive2.
 So the “maximize expected value” people would say you’re being illogical if you opt out of the game.

-2 EV = -s*0.45 + s*0.55 = s*0.1, so for example if our life savings is $100,000, the expect value of the game is $10,000.
+, so for example if our life savings is $100,000, the expect value of the game is $10,000.

 But I beg to differ, and you probably do too.
 I don’t think loss aversion is illogical, and I don’t think making someone play this game because of some religious adherence to expected value is wise.
 In fact, I think expected value isn’t the right way to think about the game at all.
-Indeed, I would say those people are succumbing to the “Expected Value Fallacy,” which is you are using statistics that theoretically apply if you were to play the game millions of times, and where you’re allowed to keep the average result, yet applying that to one instance of playing the game, which is just wrong.
+Indeed, I would say those people are succumbing to the “Expected Value Fallacy,” which is you are using statistics that apply only if you were to play the game a million of times, and where you’re allowed to keep the average result, and yet applying that to one instance of playing the game, which is just wrong.

 So, what follows is a set of so-called logical fallacies that I don’t agree are necessarily fallacies, starting with Loss Aversion that we just demonstrated.